I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_fixsession_param.md

  The GNSS adapter generates this number in a monotonically increasing order whenever a new fix session is requested.
 The number wraps around to zero.
 Given the lifetime of an active session and the number of possible parallel sessions even with multi-session support, the wrap-around is acceptable in this use case.

 The GNSS driver must associate all fix related data to the original fix session by using the FixSessionID field.
 If the GNSS driver does not support multiple fix sessions, it may use the session ID of the last fix session request.

+`SessionType`

+Identifies the type or recurrence type of this fix session.

 `HorizontalAccuracy`